mindspore-ai/docs/docs/reinforcement/docs/source_en/custom_config_info.md

         'policies': ['init_policy', 'collect_policy', 'eval_policy'],       # Take the policies that called init_policy, collect_policy and eval_policy in Policy class as input to create the instance of actor
         'networks': ['policy_net', 'target_net'],                           # Take the networks that called policy_net and target_net in Policy class as input to create the instance of actor
         'environment': True,                                                # take the object of environment to create the instance of actor
+        'eval_environment': True,                                           # take the object of eval environment to create the instance of actor
         'replay_buffer': {'capacity': 100000,                               # the capacity of ReplayBuffer
                    'sample_size': 64,                                       # sample Batch Size
                    'shape': [(4,), (1,), (1,), (4,)],                       # the dimension info of ReplayBuffer